Here is some information about How to Register with the Centro de Saude / Health Centre.

 A British person who:

-a) moves to Portugal on early retirement, would register as a resident with their Town Hall and then, armed with their Certificado de Registo and British passport, register for health care and apply for a Numero de Utente at their nearest health centre.
+a) moves to Portugal on early retirement, would register as a resident with their Town Hall first and then, armed with their Certificado de Registo and British passport, register for health care and apply for a Numero de Utente at their nearest health centre or social security in some towns.
 (However, please note that when "early retirees" reach pensionable age and begin receiving a UK state pension, they should ask the DWP (International Pension Centre,Tyneview Park, Newcastle-upon-Tyne NE98 1BA) to send them a Form S1 (formerly E121) so that they can register this with their nearest Social Security office.
 This will enable the Portuguese authorities to receive payment for the healthcare they provide to pensioners from the DWP);

 b) moves to Portugal on retirement and is in receipt of a UK state pension, long term incapacity benefit or bereavement benefit, would apply for a Form S1 from the DWP International Pension Centre in the UK, register this form at their nearest Social Security Office and then register at their local health centre.
 Though pensioners do not need to show evidence of residence for the purpose of registering for health care, they should still register as residents with their Town Hall and obtain a Certificado de Registo;